openlibhums/memory-alpha/content/support/guides/workflow-editor-prepub.md

 Once you have checked the metadata, check the **Mark as complete** box to move on to the next step.

 ## Set the issue
 Setting the issue is where you can assign the article to its appropriate issue(s), or check it is set to the correct issue if it was already assigned.
 Click **Add to issue** to assign the article to an existing issue; you can select more than one issue if needed.
-You can create a new issue under **Create new issue** if the issue does not yet exist; if you do make sure to click **Add issue** before closing the window.
+You can create a new issue under **Create new issue** if the issue does not yet exist; if you do this, click **Add issue** before closing the window.

 Check the **Mark as complete** once you are done.